 After reading lots of reviews and seeing a few demonstrations I decided on the Manduca baby carrier.
 I bought it when our little one was just four weeks old and to be completely honest, the first 1,5 years we hardly used it.
-My shoulders are quite narrow and when carrying our son at my front, the shoulder traps kept sliding off.
+My shoulders are quite narrow and when carrying our son at my front, the shoulder straps kept sliding off.
 I’ve since learned that the trick is to cross the back straps to create a narrower fit, but I didn’t know this back then.
 If being too small for a comfortable fit isn’t your issue and you’re leaning towards the other end of the spectrum, it’s good to know there are also great baby carriers for plus size parents.

 Baby carrier: an essential travel accessory

 Why do you need a baby carrier?
 Transporting your child is a whole different matter when you’re on the road.
-During our 8 months in South East Asia we’ve used our Manduca carrier practically every day.
+During our 8 months in South East Asia we’ve used our Manduca baby carrier practically every day.
 So you could say we’ve thoroughly tested it!
 Travel with babies and infants is so much easier if you have a baby carrier!
-We almost left ours at home and I can’t tell you how happy I was that we did take our Manduca.
+We almost left ours at home and I can’t tell you how happy I was that we decided to take our Manduca.